ostecke/axon-server-dockerfile/README.md

     [The AxonIQ team](https://www.axoniq.io)

 The text below is an extract (with small textual adjustments) of the README in the [GiftCard demo repo on GitHub](https://github.com/AxonIQ/giftcard-demo).

+## Release Notes for version 4.0.2

+* Performance improvements for event replay.
+* Changes in the event filename format, to match AxonDB filenames.

 ## Running Axon Server